Table of Contents

 It’s not every day that we get a chance to meddle with our computer screen settings and we usually don’t have time for that, but with just a little effort our eyes will be thankful for it.

-Having our computer screen on full brightness all the time not only consumes more power, it also contributes to eye-strain as our eyes constantly need to keep up from the brightness our computer screen feeds.
+Having our computer screen on full brightness all the time not only consumes more power, but it also contributes to eye strain as our eyes constantly need to keep up with the brightness our computer screen feeds.